SenseLogic/ATLAS/README.md

 *   Quickly navigate up and down through the note hierarchy directly from the reading view.
 *   Create parent folder notes by simply clicking on them in the list.
+*   Create child notes through the "New child note" option of the opened note file menu (⋮).

 ## Installation